hacklex/CuteCAS/README.md

 # What's this?

 For now, just a sandbox where I play with F* and try implementing abstract algebra notions there.
+Some files here are future parts of F* core library (some are already there).
+I will eventually remove those that are already part of fstar's ulib.

 # What's done already?